Analytical Nuclear Gradients for State-Averaged Configuration Interaction Singles Variants: Application to Conical Intersections: Computational details

 \section{Computational details}

-SACIS and SAECIS, together with their analytical nuclear gradients, were implemented in the {\sc Gellan} suite of programs,\cite{Gellan} and all calculations were performed with this code except for CASSCF and SF-TDDFT, which were carried out with ORCA.\cite{orca} All calculations used the 6-31+G** basis set.
+SACIS and SAECIS, together with their analytical nuclear gradients, were implemented in the {\sc Gellan} suite of programs,\cite{Gellan} and all calculations were performed with this code except for SA-CASSCF and SF-TDDFT, which were carried out with OpenMolcas\cite{openmolcas} and ORCA\cite{orca}, respectively.
+All calculations used the 6-31+G** basis set.
 For SF-TDDFT, we adopted the BHHLYP functional.\cite{B3LYP}

 State-averaged calculations were performed for the two lowest singlet states, $S_0$ and $S_1$.
 CIS variants were computed in a spin-restricted framework, whereas ECIS variants were performed in a spin-unrestricted framework followed by spin projection to recover the singlet state.
-As analytical nuclear gradients of SA-CASSCF are not yet available in ORCA, a finite-difference approach was employed.
+Throughout all systems, we have employed an active space of (2e, 2o) for SA-CASSCF.
 Point-group symmetry was not imposed throughout this work.

+In the present applications, no problematic instability of the target state-averaged solution was observed for SACIS during the MECX optimizations and PES scans considered here.
+For SAECIS, however, some optimization paths, such as that for butadiene, occasionally exhibited a temporary transition to an alternative state-averaged solution that was slightly more stable but had a larger energy gap.
+Upon further optimization toward the crossing region, the procedure returned to the branch with the small gap that continuously leads to the MECX.
+This behavior suggests the coexistence and crossing of distinct self-consistent state-averaged solutions in the broader nonlinear variational space of SAECIS, rather than simple root flipping in the usual sense.
+The reported SAECIS MECX geometry for butadiene corresponds to this latter branch.